kspeer825/k8s-reverse-proxy/README.md

 INFO[0014] done
 ```

 Note: This local implementation relies on runnning a [k3s](https://k3s.io/) node using colima.
-This can be ran separately independently from the reverse proxy services for other use cases.
+This can be ran independently from the reverse proxy services for other use cases.

-Start k3s node:
 ```
 colima start --kubernetes
 ```